r3wt/use-models/README.md

 - `autoAssign` - if `defaultState` is an empty object and `autoAssign` is true, each call to one of the helper functions will create the default value in the state object automatically, if the value doesn't yet exist for that path.

 **returns**
-- An object with helper functions `{input,checkbox,radio,submit,getState,setState}`
+- An object with helper functions `{input,checkbox,radio,submit,error,getState,setState,useValidation}`

 #### helper:

+- `useValidation( Object options )` - you can optionally use this helper to configure form validation for one or more form inputs.
 - `input( String name, String type='text' )` - for use with `input`, `select`, `textarea` and other components. returns `props` for use on inputs.
    - `name` - the path of the model. nesting is supported. examples of valid paths: `firstname` or `book.author.firstname` or `post.comments.0.text`.
    - `type` - the type attribute for the input. defaults to `text`